R&J Records

 R&J Records is an American independent record label specializing in country music.
 It was founded in May 2011 by James Stroud and Rick Carter.
 Stroud is a record producer and former president of Giant Records and DreamWorks Records.
 In 2008, Stroud launched Stroudavarious Records and signed many artists to that label.
 Most Stroudavarious artists' contracts were moved to the new label, whereas some other previous artists signed with Stroudavarious have moved to other record labels.

 Stroudavarious Records

-Stroud had founded in July 2008 Stroudavarious Records The label's roster consisted of new artists and artists who had signed to major labels.
+Stroud founded Stroudavarious Records in July 2008.
+The label's roster consisted of new artists and artists who had signed to major labels.
 It had many artists signed to Stroudavarious, including Aaron Lewis, LoCash Cowboys, Shelly Fairchild, Shea Fisher, Houston County, Blaine Larsen (Treehouse), Richie McDonald, Anthony Smith and Darryl Worley.
 BamaJam included Tracy Lawrence, Blackberry Smoke and Matt Kennon.
 Country Crossing included John Anderson, Aaron Tippin, Louise Mandrell, Lee Greenwood and Lorrie Morgan.
 Emrose signed Margaret Durante.